RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_4_Notes.md

   - computer networks
   - Databases

-## Attack surface: all the possible vulnerabilities and threat actor could exploit.
+**Attack surface**: all the possible vulnerabilities and threat actor could exploit.
-## Penetration testing (Pen testing): a simulated attack that helps identify vulnerabilities in systems, networks, websites, applications, and processess.
+**Penetration testing** (Pen testing): a simulated attack that helps identify vulnerabilities in systems, networks, websites, applications, and processess.

 Security professionals will regularly maintain security hardening procedures to keep devices secure.
 - physical security includes areas with security cameras or guards